Filing a Mesothelioma Claim in New Mexico

 VSOs with organizations such as the American Legion (AML) and Veterans of Foreign Wars (VFW) are trained by the VA to help veterans access military benefits.

-The AML, VFW, and other veterans organizations have offices throughout New Mexico.
+The AML, VFW, and other veteran organizations have offices throughout New Mexico.

 These offices include: